-On 18 March 2018 (corresponding to 1 Rajab 1439H), the shareholders of the Company in their annual meeting approved to distribute dividend amounting to SR 235.2 million (SR 1.38 per share) out of the retained earnings.
-The dividend was paid in full to the shareholders.
+On 1 Rajab 1439H (corresponding to 18 March 2018), the shareholders of the Company in their annual meeting approved to distribute dividend amounting to SR 235.2 million (SR 1.38 per share) out of the retained earnings.
+The dividend has been paid in full to the shareholders.